-- A full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed family entertainment centres; - That the applicant has no relevant convictions (those that are set out in Schedule 7 to the Act); - That staff are trained to have a full understanding of the maximum stakes and prizes need to notify the Council, and pay the prescribed fee.
+- A full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed family entertainment centres; - That the applicant has no relevant convictions (those that are set out in Schedule 7 to the Act); - That staff are trained to have a full understanding of the maximum stakes and prizes have 2 gaming machines, of categories C and/or D. The holder of a Premises Licence under the Licensing Act 2003, authorising the sale of alcohol, will simply need to notify the Council, and pay the prescribed fee.